Margaret Curran: Views on Alex Salmond

 Curran was known to have a particularly difficult relationship with SNP leader Alex Salmond.
 In 2012, Curran accused Salmond and his government of having a "culture of casual dishonesty", and suggested his "blokeish attitude" made him a liability among women in Scotland during the Scottish independence referendum campaign.
 In November 2011, she told Holyrood magazine that were Salmond to be killed by being run over by a bus, she would have no interest in finding out who the driver was.
 In April 2014, she dismissed Salmond's appeal to female voters, saying "Women will see through his cynical attempts to win them over" and described a speech he made as "drivel".
 Speaking about a work programme whilst in Dundee, Curran stated "Every time I'm in Dundee people have raised their disappointment with the former First Minister over his promise.
 Renewable energy is a sector Dundee badly needs and the city has been let down badly by his retreat from promise.
 I think Alex Salmond should apologise to the people of Dundee".
 These comments related to the fact that only 15% of Work Programme participants had proceeded to find a job.

 House of Lords

 Curran was nominated for a life peerage by Prime Minister Keir Starmer in late 2024.
 She was created Baroness Curran, of Townhead in the City of Glasgow, on 15 January 2025, and was introduced to the House of Lords on 16 January.

 Ministerial Role

 In May 2025, Curran was appointed Minister of State in the Department for Energy Security and Net Zero.
 She was responsible for nuclear energy, planning decisions, and all parliamentary business in the House of Lords.
 She left on 6 June, citing health reasons.

+Baroness Curran was appointed to the Starmer ministry Baroness in Waiting (Government Whip) on 12 June 2026.